 The Molalla spanned the cultures of eastern Oregon and Western Oregon, constructing all of the different types of houses, mat houses (more prominent in the east and made of tule and/or cattails) and plankhouses (More prominent in the west), when they were needed.

 The Matt houses were likely what the Molalla constructed when they travled about their lands harvesting and hunting, while they lived in plankhouses at Crooked Finger’s Prairie.
 The temporary reservation at the Prairie likely included the original village site and lands where they lived during some 10 months in 1855 before their removal to Grand Ronde.
 The tribes were removed to Grand Ronde between February and Summer 1856.
 The September 1856 census has 103 Molallas under Chief Quakata on the reservation.

 By 1860, another Molalla leader, Chief Yelkas (Sr.)(who had signed the treaties), was very upset that the promised food, land and resources, made by Palmer, had never been honored by the Federal Government.
-He left the reservation with some of his people to return to Dickie Prairie.
-There Henry Yelkas (Jr.) lived with his sister Molalla Kate, and became a local celebrity, accepted by the local people who called him Chief, and lived the remainder of his life in Dickie Prairie.
+He left the reservation with some of his people to return to Dicky Prairie.
+There Henry Yelkas (Jr.) lived with his sister Molalla Kate, and became a local celebrity, accepted by the local people who called him Chief, and lived the remainder of his life in Dicky Prairie.